La-Lojban/lojban.pw/data/pages/es/texts/emerald-tablet.md

             .i je fe tu&#039;a ra vlipa fa le galtu .e le dizlo
           </td>
           <td class="text-left align-text-top p-2 column-class-glico">
-            And within it is the power of the higher and the lower.
+            And within it there is a power of the higher and the lower.
           </td>
           <td class="text-left align-text-top p-2 column-class-glico_glosa___">
             <table